j2e2/slc/README.md

 **( a, an, o, on, =, \\= )**

 **a**, **an** : *conjunction* operations.
->Also works as load operation when found at the first operation in a *logic chain*.
+>Also works as load when found at the first operation in a *logic chain*.

 **o**, **on** : *or-inclusive* operations.